2401teamone/HomeBase-Core-Application/README.md

 ### SERVER_DOMAIN
 The base domain name for requesting a TLS certificate from Let's Encrypt.
 If `SERVER_DOMAIN` has a value, it'll auto-cert the domain.
 If this is undefined the server will run on `SERVER_PORT`.
-Otherwise, if it's present and the auto-cert runs, the `SERVER_PORT` value is ignored and the server will run on port 443 with a redirect server, on port 80, redirecting to port 443.
+Otherwise, if it's present and the auto-cert runs, the `SERVER_PORT` value is ignored and the server will run on port 443 with a redirect server (running on port 80) that redirects to port 443.
 ```javascript
 SERVER_DOMAIN=example.com
 ```